opensvc/docs.opensvc.com/source/agent.service.sync.rst

   target = drpnodes

-Flex with application installed as micro-containers and failover site
+Flex with Application Installed as Micro-Containers and Failover Site
 *********************************************************************

 This use case is a variant of the previous case, with instances on the secondary site in standby.
 The nodes on the secondary site can be used to run non-production service to avoid wasting resources.